 Eventually there will be 4 types of Inspire Bibles: the hardcover (teal), the softcover (butterfly design), the paperback (white floral), and the large print (blue cover).
 I still prefer my hardcover to the paperback, but I think that the paperback will appeal to a lot of people looking for a compact, lightweight pre-illustrated journaling Bible.
 With all the different types, there is sure to be an Inspire Bible to appeal to a wide range of Bible journalers.

-To order your own Inspire Bible, click here (affiliate link)!
+To order your own paperback Inspire Bible from Amazon, click here.

 Want to read more Bible reviews?
 Visit the Bible Reviews page to see all available posts.